sweattk/Prototype-Horiseon/README.md

 <<<<<<< HEAD
-# Badboys
-This is a repository about good boys
 =======
 # Prototype-Horiseon
 This is website is equipped with search engine optimizations, online reputation management, and social media marketing.
 Come take a look!!!
 You'll be impressed.